Morocco travel tips: 10 essential things first-time travelers should know

-I was more than happy to pay for him to take us closer to our destination, but he just wasn’t willing.
-On the plus side, taxis in Fes do have meters, so you can rest easy that you’re not being scammed.
+In spite of telling the driver that we’d pay more for him to take us closer, he wasn’t willing.
+On the plus side, taxis in Fes do have meters, so you can rest easy that you’re not getting scammed.

-5. Driving isn’t for the faint at heart — Morocco travel tips
+5. Driving isn’t for the faint of heart

 “However, taxis in Fes do have meters, so you can rest assured you’re not being scammed.”

 FOLLOWING THE RIVERA

 Whenever I’m in a new city (and even at home), I always pretend I know where I’m going.
 It makes no difference that inside I’m silently shaking and quietly freaking out.
 Pretending you know where you are, or where you’re going, is a sign of confidence, and one I use often.

 Whether walking in the Old Medina or driving in the car, I advise keeping eye contact to a minimum.
-We’d a few incidences with young Moroccan guys who were quite aggressive in wanting to be our guide.
+We’d a few incidences with some young Moroccan guys who approached us aggressively wanting to be our guide.

-Of course, there are times when you can’t help but make eye contact.
-In Fes, 3 aggressive men, acting as the parking ‘guide’ (who also asked for more money), wouldn’t leave us alone.
-We were also sworn at by 2 young boys because we didn’t want their help.
+Of course, there were times when you had to make eye contact.
+In Fes, 3 men, acting as the ‘parking guide’ (who also asked for more money), wouldn’t leave us alone.
+We were also sworn at by 2 young boys simply because we didn’t want their help.